SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/README.md

  _  _  _  _  _  Q  _  _
  _  Q  _  _  _  _  _  _
 ````
-While the solution is nearly satisfactory, as evident,
-the absence of crossover makes it challenging to attain the optimal outcome.
-This exemplifies the significance of devising a robust strategy to address your problem.
-We could have employed a more intricate crossover procedure that elegantly blends the genomes,
-but for the sake of simplicity, we chose to keep this example as straightforward as possible.
+The solution obtained might be nearly satisfactory.
+However, the absence of a proper crossover mechanism can make it challenging to achieve the optimal solution.
+This highlights the importance of designing a robust strategy tailored to the specific problem.
+While a more sophisticated crossover procedure could have been employed to effectively combine genomes, this example prioritizes simplicity and clarity.